villano-lab/nrCascadeSim/README.md

 ## Arguments

 All three of these arguments are required:
-* `-n` specfies the total number of cascade events to be simulated. (example: `-n 100000` to simulate one hundred thousand events.)
+* `-n` specifies the total number of cascade events to be simulated. (example: `-n 100000` to simulate one hundred thousand events.)
 * `-o` specifies the location of the output file. (example: `-o ~/output.root` to output to a file `output.root` in the home directory.)
 * The main argument (no prefix) specifies the input file. (example: `levelfiles/Si28_ngam_all_cascades_rfmt_sorted.txt` to call a levelfile with all cascades for 28Si available.)
 Making the full example: `./realizeCascades -n 100000 -o ~/output.root levelfiles/Si28_ngam_all_cascades_rfmt_sorted.txt` to simulate 100000 events for 28Si and output them to a file in the home directory.

-(More detailed examples below.)
+The following arguments are optional:
+* `-d` takes a positive integer provided and uses it as the random number seed.
+This can be useful for troubleshooting or replication. (example: `-d 123` to use the seed `123`.)
+* `-l` takes a filepath and prints additional logging information about the cascades to that file.
+Paths may be absolute or relative. (example: `-l example.log` to create a log file `example.log` in the working directory.)
+An example log file is included (`example.log`) at the top level of the repository.
+* `-s` prevents all standard out printing.
+* `-v` prints at the "verbose" level.
+* `-V` prints the version number and exits.

 ## Examples

 There is also a directory `example-usecase` containing one example of how data can be used once generated in a jupyter notebook `Yields_and_Resolutions.ipynb`.
 This notebook serves to help visualize what the final data can look like as well as provide a few examples of how the data in the output root file can be accessed.